 Showing posts with label cat cozy mystery.
 Show all posts

-Book Reviews with Amber ~ The Cat Book Connoisseur at The Mewton-Clawson Library ~ #367 featuring **Claws for Concern** by Miranda James **PLUS** Friendly Fill-Ins
+Book Reviews with Amber ~ The Cat Book Connoisseur at The Mewton-Clawson Library ~ #370 featuring **Six Cats a Slayin'** by Miranda James **PLUS** Friendly Fill-Ins

-This review of Claws for Concern by Miranda James is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
+This review of Six Cats a Slayin' by Miranda James is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
 Scroll to read.

 The world’s leading feline literary critic